odelbos/saphyr/README.md

 ## When root is an array

-By default validator root are set to +:object+, but this can be customized.
+By default validator root are set to `:object`, but this can be customized.

 In this case, only one virtual field must be defined : `:_root_` and it must be of type `:array`

-Example with +:of_type+ :
+Example with `:of_type` :

 ```ruby
 data = ['fr', 'en', 'es']